asdf-format/asdf-standard/source/intro.rst

 - It's designed for extensibility: new conventions may be used without breaking backward compatibility with tools that do not understand those conventions.
-Usage standards are provided to prevent conflicting with alternative conventions.
+Versioning systems are used to prevent conflicting with alternative conventions.

 - The binary array data (when compression is not used) is a raw memory dump, and techniques such as memory mapping can be used to efficiently access it.

-- It is possible to read and write the file in a streaming fashion, without requiring random access.
+- It is possible to read and write the file in as a stream, without requiring random access.

 - It's built on top of industry standards, such as `YAML
   <http://www.yaml.org>`__ and `JSON Schema
   <http://www.json-schema.org>`__ to take advantage of a larger
-  community working on the core problems of data exchange.
+  community working on the core problems of data representation.
 This also makes it easier to support ASDF in new programming languages and environments by building on top of existing libraries.

 - Since every ASDF file has the version of the specification to which it is written, it will be possible, through careful planning, to